unlock-protocol/docs/docs/tutorials/front-end/paywall/magic.md

 const paywall = new Paywall(paywallConfig, networks, magic.rpcProvider);
 ```

-As you can see, we instantuate the paywall object with the following:
+As you can see, we instantiate the paywall object with the following:

 - the paywall config
 - the networks package